PtFEM/PtFEM.jl/README.md

 Also note the  [NMfE.jl](https://github.com/goedman/NMfE.jl) package, which contains the programs in the book "Numerical Methods for Engineers" by the same authors.
 NMfE is a great introduction to PtFEM.
 In particular, examples/ch07 directory of NMfE.jl contains some very interesting [Symata.jl](https://github.com/jlapeyre/Symata.jl) based introductory examples of applying the method of weighted residuals (MRW).

-Currently CSoM.jl is mostly being tested on Julia v0.5.
-Testing will shift towards Julia v0.6 once some of the REQUIREd packages are available and show fewer warnings (Spring 2017?)
+Currently CSoM.jl has switched Julia v0.6.

 Please note that no timeline is set when this work in progress will be finished.